sdobnik/computational-semantics-vt21/notes/work-in-groups.md

 * individual work as .ipynb file (./{group-name}/assignment-01/adam/logic-and-lambda-calculus.ipynb, etc.)
 * group solution as .ipynb file (./01-logic-and-lambda-calculus/assignment/logic-and-lambda-calculus.ipynb)

-Each **group** needs to propose solutions in the group solution .ipynb file.
+Each **group** needs to propose solutions in the group solution .ipynb file, which is also the file with the actual task.
 **Individual** work .ipynb files are for you to discuss between group members and for us to observe your progress.

 For final submission, you need to make a pull request with the changes in your group solution file :./01-logic-and-lambda-calculus/assignment/logic-and-lambda-calculus.ipynb.